pohlm01/master-thesis/2_preliminaries.typ

 == ACME
 As mentioned earlier, present certificate lifetimes are often 90 days, but not longer the 398 days.
 Short certificate lifetimes require some kind of automation to not overload humans with constant certificate renewals.
-Additionally, automation facilitates a widespread adoption of @https as it lowers the (human) effort and therefore costs associated to its usage.
+Additionally, automation facilitates widespread adoption of @https as it lowers the (human) effort and consequently costs associated with its usage.
 Therefore, Let's Encrypt initiated the development of the @acme protocol in 2015 and started issuing certificates in that highly automated way. @first_acme
 The @acme protocol finally became an @ietf internet standard in 2019. @rfc_acme

 Please note that the fully automated @acme mechanism allows for #emph([Domain Validation]) (DV) certificates only.
 This means, that the @ca verifies that the requestor has effective control over the domain, as opposed to #emph([Organization Validation]) and #emph([Extended Validation]) which require human interaction to verify the authenticity of the requesting organization.
-This is only a limited drawback, since 93~% of all valid certificates are DV certificates as of 2024-09-21 @merkle_town.
+This is only a limited drawback since 93~% of all valid certificates are DV certificates as of 2024-09-21 @merkle_town.

 // - Used to issue "Domain Validation" (DV) certificates
 //   - 93~% of all currently valid certificates (21.09.2024) are DV certificates (@merkle_town)